pseudo0244/breathship/README.md

    - Check if database schema is properly set up

 2. **Database Schema Errors**
-   - If you get "already exists" errors, the script now handles them automatically
+   - The `database_complete.sql` script handles all common errors automatically
-   - For persistent issues, run `database_reset.sql` first, then `database_schema.sql`
+   - For complete reset, uncomment the reset section at the top of the script
-   - Make sure you're using the latest version of the SQL scripts
+   - Make sure you're using the latest version of the SQL script

 3. **Admin Panel Not Loading**
    - Ensure vercel.json is present for routing